Mark 15:46b (NLT)

 TIME OF DAY:

 We know from verse 42 that “evening approached”.
 According to Jewish time keeping, the Sabbath started at 6pm, when all work was not allowed, hence the urgency to get Jesus body into a tomb.
 I have set this scene at about 5:30pm.

 The primary source of light in the tomb is from the lantern held by Joseph from Arimathea (in purple).
 That throws yellow light, & casts strong shadows into the scene.

 The setting sun (unseen, outside, on the right) is bathing the entrance to the tomb (just visible behind the man on the right) in weak orange/red light.
 The setting suns glow can also be seen on the floor & walls of the tomb.

-From left to right: Jesus (laid on a stone shelf in the tomb) a servant (in green), Joseph from Arimathea (in purple) holding a lantern up, Nicodemus holding a jar.
+From left to right: Jesus (laid on a stone shelf in the tomb) a servant (in green), Joseph of Arimathea (in purple) holding a lantern up, Nicodemus holding a jar.
 Another servant is coming down the stone steps into the tomb.
 There is a third unseen sevant carrying Jesus’ feet, out of view on the left of the scene.